ofajs/ofa-v4-docs/docs/en/docs/others/data-sharing.md

 </html>
 ```

-In the above example, when the two components are in the `attached` lifecycle, they write data to the component itself.
-Then, the `obj` of the component becomes the shared data.
-After the `detached` lifecycle, the previously shared data is set to `null` to ensure that the data is reclaimed.
+In the above example, two components write data to themselves during the `attached` lifecycle.
+Then, the `obj` in the component becomes the shared data.
+After the `detached` lifecycle, the previously shared data is set to `null` to ensure data recycling.

-## Precautions
+## Caveat

-Since the data is shared, it is necessary to ensure that the data is reclaimed at the appropriate time to avoid memory leaks.
+Due to data sharing, it is necessary to ensure that data is recycled at the appropriate time to avoid memory leaks.

 ```html
 <template component>